recodehive/Stackoverflow-Analysis/streamlit/Readme.md

 *Main Analysis*
 - [Main Analysis](https://github.com/NIKITA320495/Stackoverflow-Analysis/blob/main/streamlit/main_analysis.py) - The main visualisations from our web app providing the png files for bar graphs, line plots, and maps.
 - The main visualisations from our web app providing the png files for bar graphs, line plots and maps.
-- Districtwise plotting of crime along with the heat maps is present.
-- Vulnerable crime areas are included using records of victim analysis.
-Folium is being used to display the auto-generated html files.
+- The dedicated explanatory analysis is also present along with their functions.

 *Home*
 - [Home](https://github.com/NIKITA320495/Stackoverflow-Analysis/blob/main/streamlit/home.py) - The main visualisations from our web app providing the png files for bar graphs, line plots, and maps.
 - set the structure of our main interface.
 - we made a slidebar that gives an option to select from the year 2018,2019 and 2020.
-- it runs different functions based on the year such as if the selected year is 2018 it shows all the visualizations related to year 2018 and same with 2019 and 2020.
+- It runs different functions based on the year such as if the selected year is 2018 it shows all the visualizations related to year 2018 and same with 2019 and 2020.

 *Data Visualisations*: